-Floatel Triumph will be a sister ship of Floatel Victory.
-The remaining vessels in the series include Floatel Superior, Floatel Reliance and Floatel Endurance.
+Floatel Triumph is a sister ship of Floatel Victory.
+Other vessels in the series include Floatel Superior, Floatel Reliance and Floatel Endurance.

 The vessel’s construction began after a $280m contract was awarded to Keppel FELS Shipyard in August 2013.
-The vessel was christened as Floatel Triumph in March 2016 and is expected to be delivered by mid-2016.
+The vessel was christened as Floatel Triumph in March 2016 and delivered in September 2016.

-Once complete, the vessel will be deployed at the Inpex-operated Ichthys LNG project, located in the north-west coast of Western Australia.
+The vessel was deployed at the Inpex-operated Ichthys LNG project, located in the north-west coast of Western Australia.

 Floatel Triumph design and technical specifications

-The support vessel has been designed in accordance with Keppel’s proprietary SSAU 5000NG design.
+The support vessel was designed in accordance with Keppel’s proprietary SSAU 5000NG design.
 The design has been customised for ease of operations in harsh environments in the UK sector of the North Sea, Gulf of Mexico, Brazil, West Africa and Western Australia.

-The overall length and breadth of the vessel will be 119.6m and 78m respectively.
-The main deck height above baseline will be 25.3m.
-The pontoon length of the vessel will be 98.1m and the breadth outside pontoon will be 53.4m.
+The vessel has an overall length of 119.6m and a breadth of 78m.
+The main deck height above baseline is 25.3m.
+The pontoon length of the vessel is 98.1m and the breadth outside pontoon is 53.4m.

-The draft excluding thrusters will measure 7.5m, 16.8m and 11.6m during transit, operation and survival modes respectively, whereas the draft including thrusters will be 12.5m, 21.8m and 16.6m respectively.
+Draft excluding thrusters measure 7.5m, 16.8m and 11.6m during transit, operation and survival modes respectively, whereas the draft including thrusters are 12.5m, 21.8m and 16.6m respectively.

-The vessel will be classified by the American Bureau of shipping as A1 column-stabilised unit.
+The vessel is classified by the American Bureau of shipping as A1 column-stabilised unit.

 Deck equipment and systems

-The deck of Floatel Triumph will be fitted with two electro-hydraulic deck cranes at port and starboard sides.
-The portside crane will have a 45.8m boom capable of lifting 120Mt weight, while the starboard side crane will have a 50.4m boom capable of lifting 64Mt weight.
+The deck of Floatel Triumph is fitted with two electro-hydraulic deck cranes at port and starboard sides.
+The portside crane has a 45.8m boom capable of lifting 120Mt weight, while the starboard side crane has a 50.4m boom capable of lifting 64Mt weight.

-The ten-point mooring system aboard the vessel will contain a 76mm mooring chain with a breaking strength of 610Mt.
+The ten-point mooring system on board the vessel contains a 76mm mooring chain with a breaking strength of 610Mt.

-Floatel Triumph will also feature a K-Pos DP-21/22 class-three dynamic positioning system supplied by Kongsberg.
-The system will include a dual DP controller unit and operator stations.
+Floatel Triumph also features a K-Pos DP-21/22 class-three dynamic positioning system supplied by Kongsberg.
+The system includes a dual DP controller unit and operator stations.

-The vessel will accommodate a helicopter deck with 28.8m diameter, which will support the operations of a single helicopter weighing up to 14.6Mt.
+The vessel features a helicopter deck with 28.8m diameter, which supports the operations of a single helicopter weighing up to 14.6Mt.

-The vessel will be equipped with Wärtsilä Aquarius UV ballast water management systems, which utilise a two-stage approach employing ultraviolet (UV) disinfection technology.
-It will also include a deck-integrated firefighting system.
+The vessel is equipped with Wärtsilä Aquarius UV ballast water management systems, which utilise a two-stage approach employing ultraviolet (UV) disinfection technology.
+It also includes a deck-integrated firefighting system.

 Cargo capacities of Floatel Triumph

-The vessel will be capable of storing 950m³ of potable water and 1,800m³ of fuel oil.
-It will have a freshwater generation capacity of 250t a day.
+Up to 950m³ of potable water and 1,800m³ of fuel oil can be stored on board the vessel.
+It has a freshwater generation capacity of 250t a day.

-The main deck will offer a storage area of 1,300m², its load capacity during transit daft will be 500Mt whereas the capacity during operational and survival daft will be 1,600Mt.
+The main deck offers a storage area of 1,300m², its load capacity during transit daft is 500Mt whereas the capacity during operational and survival daft is 1,600Mt.

 Accommodation onboard Floatel Triumph

-The vessel will offer air-conditioned living quarters including 100 single-bed cabins and 200 double-bed cabins for 500 persons.
-All cabins onboard will be facilitated with an en-suite bathroom, and telephone, internet and television connections.
+Air-conditioned living quarters are available on the vessel, including 100 single-bed cabins and 200 double-bed cabins for 500 persons.
+All cabins on board are facilitated with an en-suite bathroom, and telephone, internet and television connections.

-The vessel will include facilities such as galley and mess rooms, which can be accessed by 250 guests in one seating.
-Additionally, facilities for a cinema, an internet cafe, coffee shop games room, gymnasium and recreation rooms will also be available.
+The vessel includes facilities such as galley and mess rooms, which can be accessed by 250 guests in one seating.
+Facilities for a cinema, an internet cafe, coffee shop, games room, gymnasium and recreation rooms are also available.

-Fully-equipped client offices suitable for 35 persons will be built in the open plan area on the main deck of the vessel.
-Dirty offices along with workshops, warehouses and a conference room will be built on the main deck.
+Fully-equipped client offices suitable for 35 persons are built in the open plan area on the main deck of the vessel.
+Dirty offices along with workshops, warehouses and a conference room are built on the main deck.

-The vessel will also feature a fully equipped hospital on the upper deck for easy access to the heli-deck.
-The hospital will include a medical office, an examination clinic with treatment facilities and a five-bed ward.
+The vessel also features a fully equipped hospital on the upper deck for easy access to the heli-deck.
+The hospital includes a medical office, an examination clinic with treatment facilities and a five-bed ward.

 Floatel Triumph propulsion

-The support vessel will be powered by six freshwater-cooled Wärtsilä 26 diesel engines, each providing a maximum power of 3,900kW.
-The propulsion system will include six 3,200kW azimuth thrusters.
+The support vessel is powered by six freshwater-cooled Wärtsilä 26 diesel engines, each providing a maximum power of 3,900kW.
+The propulsion system includes six 3,200kW azimuth thrusters.

-An emergency diesel engine generator capable of producing 1,090kW of shipboard power will also be installed.
+An emergency diesel engine generator capable of producing 1,090kW of shipboard power is also installed.